What are Co-Living Spaces?

 Because co-living spaces are designed to include more communal amenities, individual housing units do not have to be as big and consequently amenity costs are not outrageously high, either.

-Coliving is ideal for a wide subset of the population
+Co-living is ideal for a wide variety of people:

 - Those looking to reduce living costs and waste